neonephos/community/governing_board/governing_board_introduction.md

 | TAC Representative |
 | Community Representative |

-## The GB is Shared Governance

-The GB must be resilient to changes in membership to maintain the original overall vision as laid out in the foundational charter.
-Therefore, every important decision goes through a vote.
-The vision of the foundation can therefore only be altered by majority consent.

-## Additional Rules & Considerations

-In order to increase fairness and resilience of the Governing Board, some additional rules and guidelines have been introduced.

-### One Representative per Sponsor
+## One Representative per Sponsor

 As the [foundational project charter](https://cdn.platform.linuxfoundation.org/agreements/neonephos-foundation.pdf?__hstc=81619592.b399ecdf5f859a9f55ff3dc8bf8218d5.1748238689615.1750404125102.1750409856266.57&__hssc=81619592.1.1750409856266&__hsfp=2785804087) describes, no organization can appoint more than one representative to the Governing Board.
-The only way a single company can have two representatives is if this company also provides the TAC Representative.
+The only way a single company can have two representatives on the board is if this company also provides the TAC Representative.
 The charter also defines that this rule is also valid for all sub- and parent companies of the member organization.
 This means if Company B is a subcorporation of Company A, both will still share a single representative in the Governing Board.
-The only exception is the Governing Board Technical Advisory Council Representative role.
-This role can be held by a representative of a company while another representative of that same company might already hold a seat on the Governing Board.

 ## Meetings